MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/colecontrol-class.md

 ### <a name="return-value"></a>Valore restituito

-Riferimento per la stringa di testo del controllo.
+Riferimento alla stringa di testo del controllo.

 ##  <a name="internalsetreadystate"></a>  COleControl::InternalSetReadyState